 When power management company Eaton transitioned its summer 2020 internship program to an entirely virtual format, its program leaders used a weekly “Intern Learning Series” to equip interns with skills that extend far beyond the energy industry.
-This thoughtfully curated series of life lessons touched on meaningful topics like fostering connection through good communication, and demonstrating resilience during challenging circumstances like COVID-19.
-One July session, entitled “Powering Your Mindfulness,” focused on utilizing mindfulness practices to manage stress, bring balance to workdays, and care for your mental health at work.
+One July session, entitled “Powering Your Mindfulness,” focused on using mindfulness practices to manage stress, bring balance to workdays, and care for your mental health at work.

 In preparation for this mindfulness course, Eaton encouraged its interns to read Harvard Business Review’s “How to Get Through an Extremely Busy Time at Work” and watch Big Think’s “Dan Harris’ Panic Attack (and Discovery of Meditation).”
 This prep material provides advice that can benefit any young professional!

 Ahead, learn four ways to manage stress and practice mindfulness during your internship.

 Block time for mental rest

 The first article from Eaton’s list recommends not trying to fill every spare moment with productive activity, but rather allowing a few moments to breathe during the workday.
 Instead of taking the two minutes between Zoom meetings to frantically write an email, HBR says: “Consider using brief waiting times for true mental breaks.
 Take some slow breaths, drop your shoulders, and just chill.”

 It’s easier said than done, but don’t underestimate the value of deep breathing and a few minutes away from your screen to recalibrate if you’re feeling frantic during your internship.